eimg/fairway-dev-container/README.md

 -   Redis only accessible from inside container
 -   Use phpMyAdmin for database management
 -   Terminal shows `🐳 dev` indicator when in dev container
+-   `.gitconfig` is bind-mounted from host for development convenience - this shares your git credentials with the container and should only be used in trusted development environments